 Susan S. McDonald, Ph.D.

 Susan is the 2011-2012 Past Chair of the CASRO Board of Directors, the trade association of the US marketing and survey research industry, recently renamed The Insights Association.
-Currently, she is a trustee of The Wistar Institute, the world’s oldest incubator of biomedical discoveries in cancer and immunology, and a member of the Advisory Board to the marketing research program of the Rutgers University Graduate School of Business.
+Currently, she is a trustee of The Wistar Institute, one of the world’s oldest incubators of biomedical discoveries in cancer and immunology.
 She is also President of the Board of the Chamber Orchestra of Philadelphia.

-Susan holds M.A. and Ph.D. degrees from the Annenberg School for Communication, University of Pennsylvania, where she was trained in communications theory and social psychology.
+Susan holds M.A. and Ph.D. degrees from the Annenberg School for Communication of the University of Pennsylvania, where she was trained in communications theory and social psychology.
 Her B.A. was awarded magna cum laude, Phi Beta Kappa, from Smith College.